NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

 ``1:pix_x,2:pix_y`` if it should point down, so that such polygons can be overlaid on top of images.

-When polygons are saved to a file in plain text, including when a shape file is saved that way, the file will record the polygon properties, so can be loaded back without mentioning the style, CSV format, datum, and colors.
-The properties from the file override the ones set on the command line, to ensure that files with different properties can be loaded together.
+Any polygon properties set in the files will override the ones specified on the command line, to ensure that files with different properties can be loaded together.

 .. _gdal_rasterize_example: